ashishraste/CarND-Capstone/README.md

 * Drive-by-wire Controller
 * Traffic Light Detector

-The overall architecture of the system with the above components is described in the [project-walkthrough doc](./walkthrough.md).
+Above components' description along with the overall architecture of the system is included in the [project-walkthrough document](./walkthrough.md).

 ## Attribution